Let me tell you a little story. It’s a story of a girl’s hair….. (imagine soft harpy type music that takes you to a fairytale wonderland)

 Now for the ingredients! (pardon typos, had to type myself!
 Note to Surface: please include full ingredient list of products on your website!)

 Water, Cetearyl Alcohol, Behentrimonium Chloride, Cyclopentasiloxane, Quaternium-80, Hydrolyzed Amaranth Protein, Babassu Seed Oil, Aloe Leaf Juice, Flax seed oil, Ceramide 3, Vitamin A, Vitamin C, Vitamin E, Sorbic Acid, Polysorbate 20, Nettle extract, Propylene Glycol, Matricaria Extract, Tourmaline, Phenoxyethanol, Caprylyl Glycol, Panthenol, Fragrance.

 The ingredients are great: natural oils from babassu and flax seed, vitamins, ceramides, panthenol – good stuff for hair!
 It does have phenoxyethanol, which is a preservative.
 Not my favorite preservative but it’s not a deal breaker.
 It also has propylene glycol which I know for some people is a turnoff, but also not a deal breaker for me.
 Behentrimonium Chloride, Cyclopentasiloxane and Quaternium-80 sound scary, but they are just conditioning ingredients and are pretty benign (all under 3 on the Skin Deep EWG database).

 Overall, I have found a winner.
-It’s green, easy to use (spritz spritz and I’m on my way!), keeps my hair looking shiny and frizz-free, and I really love the scent.
+The Trinity Protein Cream is green, easy to use (spritz spritz and I’m on my way!), keeps my hair looking shiny and frizz-free, and I really love the scent.